 Things aren’t looking too good for Universal’s Dark Universe.

-As is standard for Hollywood’s interwoven franchises, the studio ran the risk of putting the cart before the horse by announcing big-budget fantasy flicks based on cinema’s most iconic creatures – think The Invisible Man and Frankenstein’s Monster – long before The Mummy became the first domino to fall.
-That was back in June, and after swallowing a financial hit in excess of $95 million, it’s clear that Universal’s classic monsters universe has endured a rocky start.
+As is typical for Hollywood’s interwoven franchises, the studio ran the risk of putting the cart before the horse by announcing big-budget fantasy flicks based on cinema’s most iconic creatures – think The Invisible Man and Frankenstein’s Monster – long before The Mummy became the first domino to fall.
+That was back in June, and after taking a financial hit in excess of $95 million, it’s clear that Universal’s classic monsters universe has had a pretty rough start.

-In the fallout of The Mummy, reports claimed that internal meddling and the so-called ‘Cruise Control’ effect hampered production, resulting in an overstuffed blockbuster that was so concerned with setting up the future that it failed to deliver a half-decent story centering on Sofia Boutella’s unruly deity.
-To make matters worse, we’re learning that director Alex Kurtzman is now mulling over his future within the Dark Universe.
+In the fallout of The Mummy, reports claimed that internal meddling and the so-called ‘Cruise Control’ effect hampered production, resulting in an overstuffed film that was so concerned with setting up the future that it failed to deliver a half-decent story centering on Sofia Boutella’s titular deity.
+And unfortunately, things haven’t gotten much better in the time since.